-Romans 9 and Romans 11 formed a break in Paul’s letter to the Romans.
-In that passage, Paul’s focus was on salvation and the Jew.
+Romans chapters 9 and 11 formed a break in Paul’s letter to the Romans.
+In those passages, Paul’s focus was on salvation and the Jew.
 Paul wanted to show them that God was not neglecting them in this present age, but that they could be saved by calling on the name of the Lord.
 Now, Paul returns to the main idea of his letter.
-He has spent considerable time telling us how we are saved, what we are saved from and what salvation has done for us.
+He has spent considerable time telling us how we are saved, what we are saved from, and what salvation has done for us.
 In this last section of the book, Paul’s focus shifts to some very practical matters.
 He will discuss many aspects of everyday living in this world.

-These first two verses of Romans 12, give us some insight into an area of our walk with God that we must never over look.
+Romans 12:1-2 gives us some insight into an area of our walk with God that we must never overlook.
 These two verses tell us the secret of holy living.
 Paul tells us what God expects from us and how we are to achieve His goals for our lives.
 He tells us that holy living revolves around our surrender to three powerful concerns.
 Let’s see just what they are and what they demand as we consider the thought: Our Spiritual Act of Worship.
 [Taken from The Sermon Notebook]

 (Notice the wording of verse one.
-Paul tells us that yielding of our bodies to the Lord is our “reasonable service.”
+Paul tells us that yielding our bodies to the Lord is our “reasonable service.”
 The word “reasonable” comes from the same word from which we get our word “logic”.
-So, first we see that yielding our bodies to the Lord is logical.)
+So, first, we see that yielding our bodies to the Lord is logical.)

 A. The Challenge